-We have just finished a 10 day ride that has taken us along the Afghan border, much on 4 wheel drive road or road in poor condition, and the weather sent its trials with snow and sand storms.
+We have just finished a 10 day ride that has taken us along the Afghan border, much on 4-wheel drive road or road in poor condition, and the weather sent its trials with snow and sand storms.
 The scenery and contact with various ethnic groups have made this a ride to remember.
-Margo will write some posts on this portion; this post is about our options for continuing our journey after a rest here in Khorog.
-We will go next to Dushanbe to collect bicycle parts left by a friend, and new chargers for computer and cell phone sent by courier by my son, John.
+Margo will write some posts on this portion.
+This post is about our options for continuing our journey after a rest here in Khorog.
+We will go next to Dushanbe to collect bicycle parts left by a friend, and new chargers for computer and cell phone sent by courier by our son, John.
 We will use a taxi for some or all this next portion to Dushanbe for our safety, because it is a semi-war zone.
-Rumours have it that a Afghan (Taliban) warlord has crossed the border, and this might explain the fact that the normal Khorog-Dushanbe road is closed.
-The official line is it that closure is due to avalanches.
+Rumours have it that an Afghan (Taliban) warlord has crossed the border, and this might explain the fact that the normal Khorog-Dushanbe road is closed.
+The official line is it that closure is “due to avalanches”.

 Not surprisingly, given recent events, we have been refused our Iran visas.
 After discussions with Stantours (who have been very useful throughout this trip on visa questions) we feel our options for getting to Europe are:

 - Cycle/train to Aktau (Kazakstan) on the Caspian Sea, then boat to Baku(Azerbaijan) .

 - Cycle through Turkmenistan to Turkmenbashi (Turkmenistan) on the Caspian Sea, then boat to Baku(Azerbaijan) .

 - Cycle north of the Caspian Sea to Sochi (Russia) on the Black Sea

 We reject 4 because of corrupt police/army in that part of Russia.
 We prefer to not use 3 because of potential damage to our bikes.
 That leaves 1 and 2 both of which have advantages and disadvantages: